Devon-Stephens/post-install-config/README.md

 <img src="https://i.imgur.com/kRp2sLC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- Configure the settings you would like that dept to have, also you can
+- Configure the settings you would like each of your Departments to have and also, once you've created Agents you can allow them access to whichever department through this page.
 </p>
 <br />